-One interesting observation I’ve made is the way that certain sex-positive feminists or sex-positive people, who adopt their own feminism-disguised attitude of compulsory sexuality, actually (unintentionally) encourage and bolster the very patriarchal conceptualization of masculinity that includes compulsory sexuality and sexual performance as defining features of itself.
+One interesting observation I’ve made is the way that certain sex-positive feminists, who adopt their own feminism-disguised attitude of compulsory sexuality, actually (unintentionally) encourage and bolster the very patriarchal conceptualization of masculinity that includes compulsory sexuality and sexual performance among its defining features.
 Men don’t have the same shame attached to their sexuality that women have, thus compulsory sexuality means something different for men than it does for women.
-Sex-positive feminists who pursue the idea of women having a lot of sex consistently as the expression of their empowerment, freedom, and rebellion against misogynistic control of female sexuality, without giving due respect to voluntary sexual inactivity, fail to realize that not only are they creating a new, unhealthy paradigm of sexuality for women–one that ironically circles back around to feed into rape culture–but that they are also affirming mainstream masculinity’s compulsory sexuality tenet that plays a part in men’s misogynistic treatment of women.
+Sex-positive feminists who pursue the idea of women having a lot of sex as the ultimate expression of their empowerment, freedom, and rebellion against misogynistic control of female sexuality, without giving due respect to voluntary celibacy, fail to realize that not only are they creating a new, unhealthy paradigm of sexuality for women–one that ironically circles back around to feed into rape culture–but that they are also affirming mainstream masculinity’s compulsory sexuality tenet that plays a part in men’s misogynistic treatment of women.
 The kind of compulsory sexuality that feminists recognize as overtly anti-woman is the kind that demands women be sexually available to all men, at all times, for the sake of pleasing the men.
-The kind of compulsory sexuality sprouting from sex-positive feminism is actually more along the lines of masculinity’s compulsory sexuality: creating shame around not having sex, rather than having sex.
+The kind of compulsory sexuality sprouting from popular sex-positive feminism is actually more along the lines of masculinity’s compulsory sexuality: creating shame around not having sex, rather than having sex.

 So along comes the asexual male.
 Maybe he’s bored by sex and apathetic.
 Maybe he’s repulsed by sex.
 He doesn’t care about it.
 He doesn’t need it.
 He doesn’t particularly want it.
 Maybe he really doesn’t want sex.
-Maybe he’s the sort of asexual that, if put into a sexual situation, he panics to some degree.
-He’s a man that looks at sex–this all-powerful entity that brings society to its knees, that gives men everywhere status and respect, that is both the cause and effect of successful masculinity in society’s eyes–and says, “No, thanks.”
+Maybe he’s the sort of asexual that, if put into a sexual situation, he panics to some degree—repulsed.
+He’s a man that considers sex, this all-powerful entity that brings society to its knees, that gives men everywhere status and respect, that is both the cause and effect of successful masculinity in society’s eyes, and says, “No, thanks.”

 If the asexual man is romantic or if he’s an aromantic that still wants and likes emotional/physical intimacy, if he just wants to hold hands and cuddle and be life partners with someone (or many someones)…. what sort of image does that give him?
 Even the most ardent, progressively thinking feminist must admit that the idea of a man having hardcore, powerful sex compared to the idea of a man cuddling his partner fully clothed in a nonsexual situation evokes very different responses to each man’s masculinity.
 Who would you say is more masculine?

 Sex is power, aggression, dominance, activity, energy, and sometimes even violence.
-We might say that sex is masculine, if we’re making our associations based on traditional definitions of masculinity and femininity, which we probably all do on some level no matter how feminist we are because social conditioning is hard to deactivate.
-On the other hand, romance and romantic gestures and nongenital physical affection (like hugging, cuddling, holding hands, etc) is sweet, soft, sentimental, passive, vulnerable, etc. In other words, feminine.
-Sexual men may do the latter without being seen as feminine but only because they’re doing it in correspondence with the more masculine sex.
-Asexual men who don’t have sex but engage in romance, romantic behavior, or physical affection are behaving in the “feminine” ways without the “masculine” sex to diminish the femininity of those other behaviors.
+We might say that sex is masculine, if we’re making our associations based on traditional definitions of masculinity and femininity.
+On the other hand, romantic gestures and nongenital physical affection (like hugging, cuddling, holding hands, etc) is sweet, soft, sentimental, passive, vulnerable, etc. In other words, feminine.
+Sexual men may do the latter without being seen as feminine but only because they’re doing it in correspondence with the more masculine act of sex.
+Asexual men who don’t have sex but engage in romance, romantic behavior, or physical affection are behaving in the “feminine” ways without the “masculine” act of sex to diminish the femininity of those other behaviors.

 Another thing to think about is the challenge to our gendered view of rape that asexual men pose.
 As I said before, because we view men as hypersexed beings and view their masculinity through a lens of compulsory sexuality, we have a major tendency to dismiss or fail to notice that men can be raped and are raped.
 Asexual men, particularly sex-averse ace men, force us to acknowledge that men can be raped and can be raped by both men and women.
 That’s a thought that makes everybody uncomfortable, from the sexist men who support the hypersexualized view of their own gender to feminist women who believe that women can only be the victims of rape and men, the perpetrators.

 How do we conceive of an asexual man’s masculinity?
 Can he ever be as masculine as sexual males?
-How does the asexual man conceive of and experience and construct his own masculinity?
 How can broader society reconfigure our idea of masculinity to include asexuality and sex-aversion?
 What breakthroughs might result from masculinity becoming ace-friendly?